Anthony Byrne (politician): IBAC investigation

 Byrne has been a target of investigations by Victoria's Independent Broad-based Anti-corruption Commission known as IBAC.
 He has been a person of interest into matters around allegations of branch stacking in Victoria.

 IBAC is holding public hearings into allegations of serious corrupt conduct involving Victorian public officers, including Members of Parliament.
 The hearings are part of Operation Watts, a coordinated investigation between IBAC and the Victorian Ombudsman, which is looking into a range of matters including allegations of 'branch stacking' aired in media reports in 2020.
 Those media reports substantially comprised surreptitious recordings made by Byrne's staffer Alexandra Stalder.

 On the first day of hearing on 11 October 2021, Byrne admitted to branch stacking.
 He said he had been paying for other people's party memberships fees since 1999, forking up to $2,000 of his own money in a single year.

 Personal life

-Anthony Byrne has been married and divorced twice with two children from his first marriage.
+Anthony Byrne has been married and divorced twice with two children from his first marriage.He is married to Dr Dina McMillan.
 He supports the Collingwood Football Club.
 A long-time resident in Endeavour Hills in the electorate of Holt, Byrne lived outside his electorate in the neighbouring electorate of La Trobe, prior to moving to Southbank, in inner-city Melbourne.